 Web sites might have pages, such as RSS feeds, that contain XML rather than HTML.
-This section describes how you can use Web Connector to process XML pages.
+This section describes how to process XML pages with Web Connector.

-Web Connector identifies XML pages by the MIME type returned in the Content-Type header of the response from the web server.
+Web Connector identifies XML pages by the MIME type contained in the Content-Type response header returned by the web server.